Tree selection and planting

 tree selection guide.

-utility workers need clear access to those big green boxes, which are pad-mounted
+utility workers need clear access to pad-mounted